 It is possible to increase the security of your system by disabling certain services that you will never use.
 Why would you for instance use remote services if those are not needed on your system.
-A rule of thumb could be to disable as many services as possible as long as this does not mean that you can’t use functions or programs in Windows XP that you do need.
+A rule of thumb is to disable as many services as possible as long as this does not mean that you can't use functions or programs in Windows XP that you do need.

 Hit Windows + R and type services.msc to view the services configuration window.
 Services do have one of three possible start up types – they are either started automatically, manually or disabled.
 The difference between automatic and manual is that services that are set to automatic are started when Windows starts.
 Manual services are only started when they are needed.